Ali-Oliaee/Digital-clock/README.md

 # Digital-clock
-Simple digital clock using html, scss and js
+Simple digital clock using html, scss and js</br>

+with change background feature (;